mustafahafidi/QC-to-LH/README.md

       *** QED
 ```

-Alternatively, you are flexible to limit the case expansion and let the induction follow:
+However, the case expansion on all parameters is also unnecessary for this proof; hence, you are flexible to limit it (and let the induction follow):

 ```haskell
 [lhp|genProp|reflect|ple|induction|caseExpandP:1